MinecraftServerControl/mscs/README.md

 You will also need to update other `index.html` source locations of where Overviewer is installed with your API key.
-Run the following command to find those sources (courtsey of [Zeromusta](https://github.com/overviewer/Minecraft-Overviewer/issues/1308#issuecomment-271848826):
+Run the following command to find those sources (command courtesy of [Zeromusta](https://github.com/overviewer/Minecraft-Overviewer/issues/1308#issuecomment-271848826)):

     find /usr/ -name "index.html" -print | grep overviewer_core/data/web_assets